 If the 5GS update type IE was included in the REGISTRATION REQUEST message with the NG-RAN-RCU bit set to "UE radio capability update needed", the AMF shall delete the stored UE radio capability information or the UE radio capability ID, if any.

 The AMF shall include the 5GS registration result IE in the REGISTRATION ACCEPT message.
-If the 5GS registration result IE value indicates:
+The AMF should not set the 5GS registration result value in the 5GS registration result IE to "3GPP access" in a REGISTRATION ACCEPT message sent over non-3GPP access, and should not set the 5GS registration result value in the 5GS registration result IE to "Non-3GPP access" in a REGISTRATION ACCEPT message sent over 3GPP access.
+If the 5GS registration result value in the 5GS registration result IE indicates:

 a) "3GPP access", the UE:

-- shall consider itself as being registered to 3GPP access only; and
+- shall consider itself as being registered to 3GPP access; and

-- if in 5GMM-REGISTERED state over non-3GPP access and on the same PLMN as 3GPP access, shall enter state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over non-3GPP access and set the 5GS update status to 5U2 NOT UPDATED over non-3GPP access;b) "Non-3GPP access", the UE:
+- if in 5GMM-REGISTERED state over non-3GPP access and on the same PLMN or SNPN as 3GPP access, shall enter state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over non-3GPP access and set the 5GS update status to 5U2 NOT UPDATED over non-3GPP access; or

+b) "Non-3GPP access", the UE:

-- shall consider itself as being registered to non-3GPP access only; and
+- shall consider itself as being registered to non-3GPP access; and

-- if in the 5GMM-REGISTERED state over 3GPP access and is on the same PLMN as non-3GPP access, shall enter the state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over 3GPP access and set the 5GS update status to 5U2 NOT UPDATED over 3GPP access; or
+- if in the 5GMM-REGISTERED state over 3GPP access and is on the same PLMN or SNPN as non-3GPP access, shall enter the state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION over 3GPP access and set the 5GS update status to 5U2 NOT UPDATED over 3GPP access; or

+c) "3GPP access and Non-3GPP access", if the UE:

+1) is already registered to the access other than the access the REGISTRATION ACCEPT message sent over:

-c) "3GPP access and Non-3GPP access", the UE shall consider itself as being registered to both 3GPP access and non-3GPP access.
+- shall consider itself as being registered to both 3GPP access and non-3GPP access; or

+2) otherwise (i.e., UE is not already registered to another access):

+- shall discard the REGISTRATION ACCEPT message.

 If the UE is not currently registered for emergency services and the 5GS registration result IE value in the REGISTRATION ACCEPT message is set to "Registered for emergency services", the UE shall consider itself registered for emergency services and shall locally release all non-emergency PDU sessions, if any.